Find Your Perfect School

 Greenville, South Carolina

 Furman University remains recognized as one of the most beautiful college campuses in the country.
 The American Society of Landscape Architects has even considered the campus one of the Most Beautiful Places in the United States.
-With 750 acres of campus, grounds are every student’s classroom.
+With 750 acres of campus, the grounds are every student’s classroom.

 The university is a 750-wooded area of lush landscape and natural beauty.
 Built around the greenery are lecture halls, laboratories, and auditoriums that bring students from all around the country together in unity.
 Georgian-style architecture defines Furman University.

 The entire collegiate feel is punctuated by the university’s landmark Florentine-style Bell Tower.
 There is no denying that the beauty of the campus draws students together.
-The Trone Student Center also provides a safe space for students to engage, and were becoming a part of the Furman family is easy and organic.
+The Trone Student Center also provides a safe space for students to engage and becoming a part of the Furman family is easy and organic.

 Furman University students live in residence halls that overlook the lake.
 They also get a backdrop of the Asian-inspired gardens with towering bamboo, irises, and a view of a former Buddhist temple that has since been converted into a Place of Peace.

 The Asia Garden is a perfect place for students to stroll to relieve stress.
 Nature trails lead to the waterside for the more adventurous.
 The campus also features an 18-hole golf course, if that is not enough.
 All these make Furman University campus life an exciting experience.

 The University of Mississippi carries a storied history in its southern traditions, landmarks, campus grounds, and the flag it carries.
 Lovingly referred to as Ole Miss, the university was founded in 1848 with only one building and with as few as 80 students.